-The College has invested in an electric vehicle to transport the internal mail between all our sites.
-This will help to reduce mileage of petrol/diesel vehicles going forward.
+The College has invested in two electric vehicles, one to transport the internal mail between all our sites and a car, which is used by the Estates Team.
+These help to reduce the mileage of petrol and diesel vehicles and further reduce our carbon footprint.